MasiaSaig/MasiaSaig/README.md

 ### Currently ###
 - Learning Qt QML with QtQuick, for creating multiplatform applications and UI Design.
-- Started studying, about microcontrollers
+- Started studying, about microcontrollers, together with embedded C.
-- Making a recap information, about databases, this time using postgreSQL instead of MySQL
+- Making a recap information, about databases, this time using postgreSQL instead of MySQL.
 - Studying Java :\

 <!--